 What we’re looking at is to always keep checking it out and going deeper and learning those strategies and allow us to go deeper.
 I feel more, capabilities to express that more, and then working with that expression and with your fellows around in a way that that makes sense and makes you feel going deeper.
 And not just you.
-One of the keys for help is the people around me are not full of shit.
+One of the keys for health is the people around me are not full of shit.
 I do not let them.
 I do not stand for it.
-[INAUDIBLE 00:19:05] selling me coffee or [INAUDIBLE 00:19:06] partner and lover, or my kids.
+It doesn’t matter if he’s the one that is selling me coffee or [INAUDIBLE 00:19:06] partner and lover, or my kids.

 When I feel and perceive this sense of we’re moving away from authenticity and truthfulness, I like to go for the little fight.
 Those little fights and challenges are the ones that build relationships, and also show that we are actually growing.
 I wouldn’t say that we have to look for the truth, if it is something that can be achieved more as a constant aiming for it.

-David Tian: So, authenticity is another way of thinking our integrity and authenticity about thinking about truth, like being truthful to – or a better representation of what’s actually going on in the mind.
+David Tian: So, authenticity is another way of thinking of our integrity and authenticity about thinking about truth, like being truthful to – or a better representation of what’s actually going on in the mind.
 I’ve recently read a book by Carl Jung.
-The article is Problems of Psychotherapy, and he mentioned that – he was [INAUDIBLE 00:19:56] the beginning of the practice of psychotherapy, and he said, “Most of the people we see are fucked up” disorders of some kind.
+The article is Problems of Psychotherapy, and he mentioned that – he was right at the cusp of the beginning of the practice of psychotherapy, and he said, “Most of the people we see are fucked up” disorders of some kind.
 So, we’re curing people like a medical profession.

 Gui Mansilla: For instance, it’s good to see that if you’re in a 5 out of 10 in terms of general happiness in your life, you are really not living life.
 Life starts to be more or less somewhat satisfying when you’re in the 7s, 8s, 9s, and 10s.
 I believe that we have the right to shoot for that.
 What we can do to offer people that just don’t feel a lot of pain but don’t feel a lot of satisfaction, is to help them understand the processes, strategies, and techniques for self-awareness.